-ClassicFM, London (UK)

 "...an artist whose sensibilities are ideally suited to the instrument’s capacity for alternating brilliance with introspection." (review of album, French Flourishes from First-Plymouth (2021)

 -Joseph Newsome, Voix de Arts

 DAVID VON BEHREN

-David von Behren is the recently-appointed Assistant University Organist and Choirmaster of the Memorial Church at Harvard University.
+David von Behren is the Assistant University Organist and Choirmaster of the Memorial Church at Harvard University.
 He recently graduated with his Doctor of Musical Arts degree at Boston University College of Fine Arts where he studied with Peter Sykes.
 He earned his Master of Music degree at Yale University’s School of Music/Institute of Sacred Music, studying organ with Martin Jean and improvisation with Jeffrey Brillhart.
 He is also a graduate of the Cleveland Institute of Music where he earned his Bachelor of Music degree in organ performance and music theory (double degree), pursuing organ studies with Todd Wilson.
 His recent album, French Flourishes from First Plymouth (2021), has been featured on American Public Media’s “Pipedreams.”
 In the last year, he has released two albums, American Adventures: An Organ Album (2022) and Merry Melodies for Advent and Christmas (2022).